cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/tune.md

 Found 424 parameter sets for 8x8x8
 ```

-The script will create a directory for each combination of the blocksizes:
+The script will create a directory for each combination of the block sizes:

 ```bash
 $ ls -d tune_*